Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/medical.md

 **[15]** A. Narin, C. Kaya, and Z. Pamuk, “Automatic detection of Coronavirusdisease (COVID-19) using x-ray images and deep convolutional neuralnetworks,”arXiv preprint arXiv:2003.10849, 2020.

+**[16]** Sethy, Prabira Kumar, and Santi Kumari Behera.
+"Detection of coronavirus Disease (COVID-19) based on Deep Features."
+(2020).

-**[16]** Farooq, Muhammad, and Abdul Hafeez.
+**[17]** Farooq, Muhammad, and Abdul Hafeez.
 "COVID-ResNet: A Deep Learning Framework for Screening of COVID19 from Radiographs." arXiv preprint arXiv:2003.14395 (2020).